SumitsHub/learn-nextjs/README.md

 - Fullstack React App
   - easily ass backend (server-side) code to your Next/React apps
   - Storing data, getting data, authentication etc. can be added to react projects

+## Types of Router in Next
+- Pages Router
+- App Router

+### 01-first-app
+- create app using following command
+  - npx create-next-app@latest
+  - kept all option 'No' asked by the command
+  - not using App Router